Degrees and Programs

 TH—Theology; SPL—Seminary Philosophy; AS—Auxiliary Studies

-† Each student must study a modern language other that one’s native language for two semesters.
-If Spanish is not one’s native language, and if he has not yet studied another modern language, it is strongly advised that Spanish be the choice for this modern language.
-If one’s ordinary is considering advanced studies for the student in Europe, then Italian, French, or German would be an acceptable alternative.
+†Students must study a modern language other than their native language for two semesters, and Spanish is strongly encouraged.
+If advanced studies in Europe are anticipated, then Italian, French, or German are acceptable alternatives.
 Except for the Spanish courses taught in the Seminary, language courses are to be taken in the College Language Department.

 All Degrees and Programs